Capillary/ecom-api-document/source/includes/_order.md

 ### Request Body Parameters
 Parameter | Type | Description
 --------- | ----- | ------
-UserId |  |  The unique user identifier of the customer whose details need to be retrieved FromDate |  |  Specify the duration for which you want to fetch the order history (mm-dd-yyyy hh:mm:ss format) in FromDate and ToDate
+UserId | string |  The unique user identifier of the customer whose details need to be retrieved FromDate | date-time |  Specify the duration for which you want to fetch the order history (mm-dd-yyyy hh:mm:ss format) in FromDate and ToDate
-ToDate |  |   Specify the duration for which you want to fetch the order history (mm-dd-yyyy hh:mm:ss format) in FromDate and ToDate
+ToDate | date-time |   Specify the duration for which you want to fetch the order history (mm-dd-yyyy hh:mm:ss format) in FromDate and ToDate
-Status |  |  Filter the search results by order status(P=Pending, F=Cancel, A=Approved)
+Status | enum |  Filter the search results by order status(P=Pending, F=Cancel, A=Approved)
-ShipDateFrom |  |  Filter the search results by shipped date range - from (ShipDateFrom) and to (ShipDateTo) in  (mm-dd-yyyy hh:mm:ss format).
+ShipDateFrom | date-time |  Filter the search results by shipped date range - from (ShipDateFrom) and to (ShipDateTo) in  (mm-dd-yyyy hh:mm:ss format).
 If ShipDateFrom is specified, then you also need to specify ShipDateTo
-ShipDateTo |  |  Filter the search results by shipped date range - from (ShipDateFrom) and to (ShipDateTo) in  (mm-dd-yyyy hh:mm:ss format).
+ShipDateTo | date-time |  Filter the search results by shipped date range - from (ShipDateFrom) and to (ShipDateTo) in  (mm-dd-yyyy hh:mm:ss format).
 If ShipDateFrom is specified, then you also need to specify ShipDateTo
-Sku |  |  Filter the search results by SKU id based on the ids matching the specified value.
+Sku | string |  Filter the search results by SKU id based on the ids matching the specified value.
 For example, if you specify 100,  you will get the list of orders with item SKU ids starting with 100.
 You can also fetch a specific ordered item by passing the exact SKU id.
-OrderId |  |  Filter the search results by order id or order number.
+OrderId | int |  Filter the search results by order id or order number.
 For example, if you specify 5550,  you will get the list of all orders with order ids starting with 5500.
 You can also fetch a specific order by passing the exact order id.
-FromOrder |  |  Order Id / Number (can use to get the latest orders ) store |  |  Store type it can be a keyword are merchantid(It can be optional) WithRewards |  |  Retrieve the list of orders with loyalty rewards.
+FromOrder |  |  Order Id / Number (can use to get the latest orders ) store | string |  -
+WithRewards | boolean |  Retrieve the list of orders with loyalty rewards.
 Send  ‘True’ if you required reward/loyalty details.
 By default value will be ‘False’
-OperatorId |  |  ---
-LocationId |  |  Order fulfillment location
+LocationId | string |  Order fulfillment location OperatorId |  |  ---